object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

 In the previous section, we observed that addition may or may not be defined, depending on what the types of its operands are.
-In doing so, we skirted the question of what it means for a code object to have type.
+In doing so, we skirted the question of what it means for an object to have type.

 .. proof:definition::